Piles upon piles of papers are stacked in front of me.

 That shouldn’t affect me, assuming that the god protecting Alsomn isn’t included in ‘the guards.’
 It’s hard to say whether this is the case or not.
 The mortals don’t seem aware at all that gods even exist, so despite my eavesdropping, I don’t catch any clues as to my enemy’s identity at all.

 Actually, does that god even exist?
 I’ve been here all night, and still no sign of them.
 Did Sanae run interference?
 Or could it be that this god doesn’t have access to tracking magic?

 In any case, my business in this city is concluded, for now.

 When I leap over the wall, taking advantage of a gap in the rotation of the patrols, I trigger the formations carved into it.
 I feel a tightening in the air around me, trying to coil around my limbs and restrain me, but it’s merely mortal magic, powered by a very limited amount of energy.
-I only need to clench my muscles for an instant before the magical restraints snap.
+I only need to flex my muscles for an instant before the magical restraints snap.

 (They definitely noticed that.
 So much for stealth.)

 I suppose I could have tried to find the point through which I infiltrated Alsomn yesterday, but if it’s been found, which it most likely has as I didn’t exactly take care to mask my sabotage, then they would have strengthened their defenses there, or perhaps even set up an ambush.
 All in all, better to exfiltrate at a random point of the wall.